PabloResende/mvp-bootstrap/README.md

-# MVP Bootstrap Project
+# MVP TailwindCss Project

 ## Overview
-A minimal PHP MVC structure with Bootstrap, login, registration, and profile dashboard.
+A minimal PHP MVC structure with TailwindCss, login, registration, and profile dashboard.

 ## Features
 - Secure login and registration using password hashing
 - Profile page accessible only after login
 - Clean structure with controllers, models, and views
-- Bootstrap UI for styling
+- TailwindCss UI for styling
 - Simple routing using .htaccess
+- Diferent languages

 ## Setup
 1. Import `mvp_db.sql` into your MySQL.